Choosing the best soup maker

 Find out what we thought of this version in the Cusinart Soup Maker Plus SSB3U review.

-Some personal blenders include travel lids for converting the blending cup into a drinking mug and transporting your smoothie or soup safely to work or when you're out and about.
-This is handy if you're keen to take soup on-the-go.
-Here are two soup-making personal blenders which offer this feature.
+Some friction-heating blenders include travel lids for converting the blending cup into a drinking mug.
+This lets you take your smoothie or soup safely to work or out and about.

 - Capacity - 1.3 litres (jug)

 - Features - smoothies, ice-crushing, soup-making, additional one and two-portion blending cups, travel lids for taking on-the-go, recipes included.

 This Nutribullet blender claims to make hot soup from raw veg in just seven minutes using the friction of the blades to generate heat.
 It only makes smooth soup, but does include handy travel cups for transporting your soup or smoothie easily, and a wide range of recipes to try.

 To find out what we thought of its quick soups, read the full Nutribullet Rx review.

 Vitamix S30, £200

 - Capacity - 0.6 litres (blending cup), 1.2 litres (blending jug)

 - Features - Variable controls, vented lid, soup-making, smoothies, ice-crushing, insulated portable blending/drinking cup, recipes included.